ionic-team/ionic-portals/website/docs/for-capacitor/module-federation.md

 ## Capacitor Configuration

-The next step is to configure capacitor so that it knows where these files exist on the initial application build.
+The next step is to configure Capacitor so that it knows where these files exist on the initial application build.
 You can see that there is configuration for the shell or main application and then config for the MFEs that are separate. the webDir paths are relative your the base directory of the shell application (where this configuration file lives).
 The names correspond to how you named the directories within the module federation config (`account`, `checkout`, `helpinfo`).

 ```typescript
 const capacitorConfig: CapacitorConfig = {